chdalski/ckad/exercises/b_pods/README.md

 ## Task 16

 Create a pod named `tolerant`.
-The pod should run once and terminate after writing `I'm tolerant!` to the log."
+The pod should run only once and terminate after writing `I'm tolerant!` to the log."
 Ensure the pod does not run on nodes with the label `tier` set to `frontend` or `backend`.
 Schedule the pod on the control plane node.

 <details><summary>help</summary>

-Create the pod definition.
+Create the resource:

 ```yaml
 apiVersion: v1